 These manuscripts contribute to explanations about the influence of social contexts on young people’s educational experiences and outcomes.

-Perez-Felkner, L. & Saras, E. (under contract) “Socialization.”
+Perez-Felkner, L. & Saras, E. (under review) “Socialization.”
 Oxford Bibliographies in Sociology.
 Oxford: Oxford University Press.

 Perez-Felkner, L. (2013).
 Socialization in Childhood and Adolescence.
 In J. DeLamater & A. Ward (Eds.), Handbook of Social Psychology, 2nd Edition. (pp. 119-149) New York: Springer Publishing.